-What Clay is Best for Sculpting?
+What Clay is Best for Sculpting the Figure?

 Whether you're just starting out or looking to enhance your sculpting skills, this article will help you make an informed decision based on real studio experience.

-Water-Based Clay for Beginners
+Best Clay for Sculpting the Human Figure: Water-Based Clay for Beginners

 Its working properties are controlled by moisture which allows you to create forms very quickly when it is soft and pliable, and to refine details as the clay progressively hardens.
 It needs to be kept at the right moisture level to keep it workable and prevent cracking during the sculpting process.